mahiiC/Flower-Image-Classifier/README.md

 ### Command line scripts
 For command line applications, there are two scripts: train.py and predict.py.
 Running train.py will train the model using the training dataset; on the other hand, the predict.py will load the trained model and make prediction for input image.

-You can directly run command such as python train.py or python predict.py in the terminal.
-Some arguments need to be specified and other ones are optional.
 ---

 ### train.py